 Preheat oven to 400 degrees F. Line a large baking sheet with parchment paper or a Silpat and set aside.

 Transfer dough to a floured countertop and knead dough by hand just until it forms a ball.
 Form scones by patting the dough into a 3/4-inch thick circle.
-Cut the scones into 8 triangles.
+Cut the scones into 8 even triangles.

 Place scones on prepared baking sheet.
 Using a pastry brush, brush scones lightly with the additional coconut milk.
 Bake scones for 15-18 minutes, or until scones are light brown.
 Remove from oven and cool scones on a wire cooling rack.

 While the scones are cooling, toast the coconut for the topping.
 Reduce the oven temperature to 325 degrees F. Place the coconut on a baking sheet that has been lined with parchment paper or a Silpat baking mat.
 Spread out the coconut in an even layer onto the baking sheet.
 Place in the oven and bake for 5-7 minutes, stirring once, or until coconut is very light brown and toasted.
 Remove from oven and let cool.

 To make the coconut glaze, whisk together powdered sugar, coconut milk, and vanilla extract in a medium bowl.
 Whisk until you reach desired consistency.
 Drizzle glaze over the cooled scones.
 Sprinkle toasted coconut over the glazed scones.
 Let sit until the glaze hardens and the toasted coconut is set.
 Enjoy!

 Note-Scones will keep in an air-tight container for up to 2 days, but they really are best eaten the day they are made.